allen-li1231/zeppelin-vscode/README.md

   your local notebook will be updated to the server version whenever it is opened or activated.
 * More configurations can be accessed by searching for 'zeppelin' in setting or command palette.

-## Contribution
-__The extension is currently under personal development.
-If you would like to develop with me, please fire an issue.__

 ## Feedback
 __Desperately needed!
 Please do report bugs or advise any improvement by firing issues.__